Hallatscheklab/StatPhys/Boson-Fermions/QM-SM-Fermions.md

 ## Ideal quantum gases - Fermions

-See Kardar 6.4 (Quantum microstates) and Kardar 6.5 (Quantum macrostates), and my online lecture.
-Notes following soonish.

-For now, you can {download}`these handwritten lecture notes<Diffusion.pdf>`.
+See Kardar 7.1-7.5, and my online lectures.
+Typed up notes will follow soonish.
+For now, you can {download}`these handwritten lecture notes by Dr. Zalatel<Fermion-statistics.pdf>`.